daliusd/python-tutorial-lt/glossary.rst

       object has a type.
 An object's type is accessible as its :attr:`__class__` attribute or can be retrieved with ``type(obj)``.

-   virtuali mašina / virtual machine
+   virtualioji mašina / virtual machine
       A computer defined entirely in software.
 Python's virtual machine executes the :term:`bytecode` emitted by the bytecode compiler.